CocytusDEDI/MMSpellbook/README.md

 - Compile the rust code using `cargo build` while in the repository folder (if you don't have rust installed, install it from the rust website)
 - Use the code in `player.gd` example in the examples folder.
 This code should be used alongside your already existing player code

-## Missing features / Issues
+## Missing features / Issues / Planning to change
-- No visual customisation.
-Currently using a ball as a placeholder
+- Only one component exists
+- Custom materials and meshes can't be loaded for spells

 ## Debugging
 Start Godot via the terminal so you can see detailed error messages.